-"A Theory is a statement of a general principle, based upon reasoned argument and supported by evidence, that is intended to explain a particular fact, event, or phenomenon.
-A Theory of translation should conform as far as possible to the following criteria: Empiricism, Determinism, Parsimony and Generality.
-Based on the above mentioned concept of theory, Bell (1991, p26) suggests three possible theories of translation depending on the focus of investigation: 1.
-A theory of translation as process (i.e. a theory of translating.)
-2. A theory of translation as Product (i.e. theory of translated text) 3.
-A theory of translation as both process and product (i.e. a theory of translating and translation The S Source Language (SL) Ţ It is the language to which the text to be translated belongs.
-The S Source Text (ST) Ţ The source text is the text which has been chosen for translation.
-The Translator [☐ The translator is the most important element in translation, without him translation does not happen.
-The Translated Text (TT) C The translated text is the text which result from the translation Process.
-The I Language of Translation Ţ ☐ It is an abstraction obtained via the study of translated texts.
-The - Target Language (TL) Ţ The target language (TL) is the language into which a text from another language is translated. the Process of Translation It is a complex cognitive operation which takes place in the mind of the translator.
-Editing the ST is the study of the ST for establishing its authorship and authenticity and for reaching a linguistic form which is accepted for translation.
+- A theory is an explanation of a phenomenon, the perception of system and order in something observed. - □ It exists in the mind. - □ It has no tangible manifestation. - □ It is an idea which constitutes the internal representation of a phenomena.
+The Definition of a Model - A model is, in contrast, an external rather than an internal representation of the explanation; a realization of the theory. - It exists as a tangible object (diagram, a formula, a text) which stands for the idea embodied in the theory.
+2 - "A Theory is a statement of a general principle, based upon reasoned argument and supported by evidence, that is intended to explain a particular fact, event, or phenomenon. - □ A Theory of translation should conform as far as possible to the following criteria: Empiricism, Determinism, Parsimony and Generality. - Based on the above mentioned concept of theory, Bell (1991, p26) suggests three possible theories of translation depending on the focus of investigation: - 1.
+A theory of translation as process (i.e. a theory of translating.) - 2.
+A theory of translation as Product (i.e. theory of translated text) - 3.
+A theory of translation as both process and product (i.e. a theory of translating and translation The Source Language (SL) □ It is the language to which the text to be translated belongs.

+The Source Text (ST) □ The source text is the text which has been chosen for translation.
+The Translator □ The translator is the most important element in translation, without him translation does not happen.
+The Translated Text (TT) D The translated text is the text which result from the translation Process.
+The Language of Translation □ It is an abstraction obtained via the study of translated texts.